 Spoon in the cooked tapioca pearls.

-In a cocktail shaker, combine the milk and 1 tablespoon of the brown sugar syrup (you can add more or less depending on your preference).
-Add the ice and shake well until it's nice and frothy.
+In a cocktail shaker, combine the milk and 1 tablespoon of the brown sugar syrup.
+Add more or less depending on your preference.
+Fill with ice and shake well until it's nice and frothy.

 Strain the chilled brown sugar milk into the syrup-lined glass.